Dhruv-Datta/Rebrandly-Application/README.md

 ## Rebrandly Text Integration
 ### Application Function
 The Rebrandly Text Integration makes rebranding links easier by using the Rebrandly API to push requests out easier using a text file to input the link and slashtag quickly.
+There will be a .txt file to paste the link into, and then you run an .exe file.
+This exe file will convert the previous link into a new link.

 Before using the Rebrandly Text Integration, put setup.py and Rebrandly-text-integration.py into 1 folder.